Welcome!

 Your landlord is interested in making sure your home is warm and affordable to heat.
 They have therefore been working with the Government to ensure they can access resources and support to make improvements to your home.
 The Government’s Social Housing Decarbonisation Fund provides support to social housing landlords to install energy saving measures such as insulation and other measures that can make your home more energy efficient.

 The Social Housing Decarbonisation Fund and this research are being funded by the Department for Energy Security and Net Zero.
-If your household has been selected to take part, you will initially receive an invitation letter in the post or via email inviting you to complete a survey.
-These communications will be sent by the survey administrator, IFF Research.
+All communications will be sent by the survey administrator, IFF Research.

 Why is this research taking place?